-This Pomegranate-Citrus Sans-gria has all of those elements that Maggie mentions above.
+This non-alcoholic sans-gria has all of those elements that Maggie mentions above.
 It uses chai and English breakfast tea to provide some spice and soft tannins.
 It also uses cayenne for a bit of heat—but not too much.

 The pomegranate juice works as the base for the sangria, a stand-in for the red wine in traditional sangria.
 To this, Maggie has you add grapefruit juice, orange juice, lemon juice, and fresh berries.

 The sum of all these parts is an alcohol-free sangria that any of us would be happy sipping at a party!

 From Maggie Hoffman: "The secret to good booze-free sangria is a bunch of tart citrus and a little spice.
 Pomegranate juice (sweetened with raspberry jam) stands in for red wine here; it gets additional tannin and warm flavor from long-steeped tea.
 I’ve included a sprinkle of cayenne to subtly mimic alcohol’s heat; if you want a spicy drink, feel free to add a pinch more.
 Consider this recipe your flavor base: you can garnish it with whatever seasonal fruit you have on hand.
 If you’d like to add more than a cup of fruit, make sure your pitcher can hold the extra volume."